BruskaTech/conda-share/README.md

 # Export environment and just display it to the screen
 conda-share <env_name> -d
 # ex: conda-share test_env -d
-# outpus the test_env yaml to screen
+# outputs the test_env yaml to screen
 ```

+## How to use the GUI version

+Install it and use it.

+I personally think it is intuitive, but if you don't think so then please let me know.
+I'll try to make it more clear.

 ## How to Build